CammiePone/Planning-Docs/Arcanus.md

   - [ ] **Cult of The North**
     - [ ] Spawns at (x: -512 to 512, z: -3072 to -4096)
     - [ ] Guards a Gemstone Tablet made of Diamond
-    - [ ] They are the masters of Temporal Dissociation and are the only way to obtain the spell
+    - [ ] They are the masters of Temporal Disruption and are the only way to obtain the spell
   - [ ] **Cult of The South**
     - [ ] Spawns at (x: -512 to 512, z: 3072 to 4096)
     - [ ] Guards a Gemstone Tablet msde of Quartz
-    - [ ] They are the masters of Spacial Dislocation and are the only way to obtain the spell
+    - [ ] They are the masters of Planeswalker and are the only way to obtain the spell
   - [ ] **Cult of The East**
     - [ ] Spawns at (x: 3072 to 4096, z: -512 to 512)
     - [ ] Guards a Gemstone Tablet made of Amethyst